T0K1T0/T0K1T0/README.md

 |-------|--------|------|-------|
 | Hack&Change 2025 (PSB) | 🥇 **1st place** | Data Analyst | Developed RS for students has been developed |

----

-🧠  *Exploring interaction of radio engineering and artificial intelligence to create next-generation computer vision systems is a very interesting endeavor*